 For really heavy towing, a Fifth Wheel trailer hitch or a Gooseneck trailer hitch that mounts in the bed of pickup truck may be required.
 A bed-mounted fifth wheel hitch is recommended for loads heavier than 10,000 lbs.
 GTW.
 Some of these hitches can handle loads up to 25,000 lbs.!
 For heavy loads, installing an exhaust "Jake Brake" is also recommended to assist in braking.
 A Jake Brake uses engine compression to help slow your vehicle while saving wear and tear on your brakes.

-The important point here is selecting a trailer hitch that is strong enough to handle the maximum anticipated total weight of the trailer, but does not exceed the towing capacity of the vehicle.
+The important point here is selecting a trailer hitch that is strong enough to handle the maximum anticipated total weight of your trailer, but does not exceed the towing capacity of your vehicle.
 Refer to your vehicle owner's manual for maximum towing and tongue weight limitations.
 Also, the trailer tongue load should be kept between 10 and 15 percent of the loaded trailer weight for weight-carrying (deadweight) hitches and weight-distributing (equalizing) hitches.
 For larger Class V fifth wheel bed-mounted trailer hitches, up to 25 percent of the weight can be placed on the hitch.

 When choosing a hitch, consider not only your current towing needs, but also any future needs that may arise.
 If you are towing a rowboat today, you might trade up to a bass boat next year or a small yacht a few years down the road.
 If in doubt, it is always best to upgrade to a higher class trailer hitch.
 For most full-size trucks and SUVs, this would mean installing a Class III or IV trailer hitch rather than a Class I or II trailer hitch.